Rami's Readings #70 - AI, Canada & Japanese 💾

 Canada Is a Force in AI Research.
 So Why Can’t the Country Commercialize It?

 Notes: I asked this question multiple times in this newsletter, but received no clarifying answer.
-When I also left Canada, this statement from Bergen was also true:
+When I left Canada, this statement from Bergen was also true:

 The government already had a top-down strategy that it wanted to implement and didn’t really care what CEOs and leaders of domestic firms were actually needing in order to be successful.